adwaiths05/retail-sales-project-bigdata/README.md

 # retail-sales-project-bigdata
-And end to end pipeline for retail sales forecasting and analytics
+An end to end pipeline for retail sales forecasting and analytics